 While our present focus here is on gender, we do not wish to downplay the ongoing lack of racial diversity among local election officials in localities across the US and think it is a topic worthy of serious examination.
-We do not explore the subject of race in great depth because 1) there is not a large enough sample of non-white LEOs in our data for us to compare LEO attitudes toward certain public policy positions with that of their constituents, and 2) the unique challenges that local election administration presents-namely, the wide variation in elected vs. appointed local leaders, as well as the political nature of LEO responsibilities-make it difficult for us to draw many conclusions about what local governments ought to do to take action.
+The subject of race in great depth because 1) there is not a large enough sample of non-white LEOs in our data for us to compare LEO attitudes toward certain public policy positions with that of their constituents, and 2) the unique challenges that local election administration presents-namely, the wide variation in elected vs. appointed local leaders, as well as the political nature of LEO responsibilities-make it difficult for us to draw many conclusions about what local governments ought to do to take action.
+However, for the first time in this paper we have merged three years of survey responses to build a large enough sample to explore race and ethnicity dynamics by jurisdiction.